Have you ever wondered when were cameras invented?

 The first photographic camera was a daguerreotype camera – Alphonse Giroux did it in 1839.
+This makes it technically the world’s first camera that could record images.
+This is also why some regard him as the person who invented the first camera.
 The design was a bit more sophisticated than simple pinhole cameras.
 It was a double box camera – on the outer box, there was a landscape lens, and the internal box supported the image plate.
 You could focus the image by sliding the inside box back and forward.

 Charles Chevalier, the optics supplier for Daguerre and Niépce, developed his own camera version.
 It also featured a double-box design, but it was more portable and had a faster lens.
 With this camera, the exposure could be as fast as 3 minutes.

 By 1841, a new camera design was made public, and it provided different apertures by turning a metal disc with three different sized holes.

 After the daguerreotype, the preferred photographic process was the wet collodion.
 It required the support (glass or iron plates) to be coated right before being used so it would still be wet when you exposed it to light – hence the name wet collodion.

 This technique allowed the development of more sophisticated cameras.
 In 1864, Jules Bourdin patented a design called Dubroni Pocket Camera.
 It was produced in different shapes and sizes, but the main difference from its predecessors was that you could coat and develop the plates inside the camera.

 Other improvements made to the photographic camera during this period were the use of bellows for focusing and the multiple lenses that allowed capturing various images on a single plate.

 One of the most significant breakthroughs in the history of camera technology was the switch from plates to photographic film.
 At first, George Eastman manufactured paper film – which later turned into celluloid.
 With this invention, he developed the first film camera called Kodak, available in 1888.